 You will most likely also follow this up by saying “au revoir.”
 This is not considered to be overkill, and indeed is a requirement for polite interactions!

 3. À plus tard (Until later)

-In its full form, à plus tard is somewhat more formal.
-Note that the final “s” of plus is not pronounced, unless you are going with the shortened, and more colloquial, à plus.
+In its full form, à plus tard is a somewhat formal French goodbye.
+Note that the final “s” of plus is not pronounced.

 4. À bientôt / À tout à l’heure (See you soon)

-These expressions are very similar. À tout à l’heure, however, does suggest that you are going to see the person at some point today, whereas à bientôt could mean later in the week, for example.
+These casual expressions are very similar. À tout à l’heure, however, does suggest that you are going to see the person at some point later today, whereas à bientôt could mean you will see them later in the week, for example.

 5. À demain (See you tomorrow)

-This one is great for those you see regularly at work or school.
+Simple!
+This one is great to use at the end of the day with those you see regularly at work or school.